Putting Our Knowledge And Experience To Work

 Who Can Be Held Responsible in Truck Accident Cases?

-In addition to the truck driver and the trucking company that employed them, there are several other parties that may be held legally responsible for the truck crash.
+In addition to the truck driver and the trucking company that employed them, there are several other parties that may be held legally responsible for a truck crash.
 These parties may include:

 - The truck’s manufacturer;